wu-hongjun/heiya/README.md

 * However, there are no free and easy-to-use tools out there to simply encode all the JPEGs my camera took into AVIFs while preserving metadata.

 ## Install Heiya from PyPI
-* Heiya is developed on macOS and hasn't been tested on Windows or other OS such as Linux.
+* Heiya is developed and tested on macOS and hasn't been tested on Linux.
+* As for now, Heiya depends on `pyheif` which does not support Windows, therefore for now heiya is not compatible with Windows.

 ```python
 pip install heiya